-- [23] The requests are also systematic in that the applicant bases current requests on the names of staff revealed from previous requests.
-The nearly identical scope will lead to a result in which there is significant overlap considering all of the named staff are employees of the same public body. - [24] This pattern clearly indicates "behavior suggesting that a respondent has no intention of stopping the flow of requests and questions, all of which relate to essentially the same records, communications, people and events." - [25] As described above, an abuse of this process by a single applicant can threaten or diminish a legitimate exercise of this same right or process by others; it also harms public interest since it unnecessarily adds to a public body's costs of complying with the Act.
+- [24] The requests are also clearly systematic in that the applicant bases current requests on information from previous requests; in this case, the names of staff of the public body.
+The nearly identical scope will lead to a result in which there is significant overlap. - [25] This pattern clearly indicates "behavior suggesting that a respondent has no intention of stopping the flow of requests and questions, all of which relate to essentially the same records, communications, people and events."
+The public body states that "the requests made by the applicant have impacted the public body's operational ability to process requests made by others as well as [their] own."
+As described above, an abuse of this process by a single applicant can threaten or diminish a legitimate exercise of this same right or process by others; it also harms public interest since it unnecessarily adds to a public body's costs of complying with the Act.